npc203/npc-cogs/customhelp/README.md

 3. `[p]chelp show` to show what themes are loaded.
 ![](https://imgur.com/tW7sFkX.png)
 4. `[p]chelp unload feature` to reset the given feature back to default
-5. `[p]chelp resetall` to reset everything back to the default custom help
+5. `[p]chelp reset` to reset everything back to the default custom help
 Note: This won't revert to the previous red help, to do so use `[p]chelp set 0`
 ## Additional Notes:
 - A **Good Practice** is to have the category names all **lowercased** and the category description as **Camelcase**.